AnthonyRansom/stocks-analysis/README.md

 ![2017](/Resources/VBA_Challenge_Stocks_2017.PNG) ![2018](/Resources/VBA_Challenge_Stocks_2018.PNG)

 ### Execution Time Comparison
-Looking at the execution time of the analysis between analysing the 2017 year compared to the 2018 year doesn't show any major different between the analysis processing time the 2017 year analysis took 0.125 seconds and the 2018 year took about 0.117 both analysis taking less than 1 second to run.
+Looking at the execution time of the analysis between analysing the 2017 year compared to the 2018 year doesn't show any major different between the analysis processing time.
+The 2017 year analysis took 0.125 seconds and the 2018 year took about 0.117 both analysis taking less than 1 second to run.

 ![2017](/Resources/VBA_Challenge_2017.PNG) ![2018](/Resources/VBA_Challenge_2018.PNG)